switchboard-xyz/sgx-sdk/Attestation.revised.md

 The Switchboard Attestation Program leverages SGX attestation to establish trust in oracle applications, offering a robust mechanism for verifying secure code execution within the Trusted Execution Environment (TEE).

+## SGX Runtime

+Switchboard services use Gramine to provide the runtime.
+Gramine enables SGX enclaves to function as if they were running on a standard operating system, handling system calls and other essential interactions.

 ## Key Components in the Attestation Process

 The Switchboard attestation process involves several components that work together to facilitate attestation and verification of SGX enclaves: